Holographic complexity of hyperbolic black holes: Complexity growth from CA conjecture

 In this section, we compute the holographic complexity of charged hyperbolic black holes.
-Since many contents are similar to the neutral calculation in \ref{sec:3.1}, we will omit the repeating detail.
+Since many contents are similar to the neutral calculation in section \ref{sec:3.1}, we will omit the repeating detail.
 We begin with the case $b>0$.
-The bulk term,
+The bulk term is

-As before, the factor of two means we have considered both sides of the WDW patch.
-Following the same procedure in the past chapter, we evaluate the t-integral and divide the r-integral into three parts.
+As before, the factor of 2 means we have considered both sides of the WDW patch.
+Following the same procedure previously, we evaluate the $t$ integral and divide the $r$ integral into three parts.
 Then we take time derivatives of each term and add them up

-Same as the discussion before, when there is only one horizon, joint point $r_m^1$ is replaced by the location of singularity $r=b$ for $b>0$.
-The contribution at singularity $r=b$ is the same as equation \ref{3.15}.
+Same as the discussion before, when there is only one horizon, the joint point $r_m^1$ is replaced by the location of singularity $r=b$ for $b>0$.
+The contribution at singularity $r=b$ is the same as \eqref{3.15}.

-The surface term is evaluated as the neutral case.
-We take the time derivative and the limit $\epsilon\to0$ in all regular term,
+The surface term is evaluated similarly to the neutral case.
+We take the time derivative and the limit $\epsilon\to0$,

 Same as before, only when $\alpha^2\geq1/3$ will the surface term contribute,